Accepting the Study Right

 Accepting the Study Right and Registration

-The one-place-per-student provision entered into force in autumn 2016.
-According to this provision, a student may accept only one study place per academic year in a degree programme leading to a higher education degree.
+According to the one-place-per-student provision, a student may accept only one study place per academic year in a degree programme leading to a higher education degree.
 In practice, this means that a student accepted to a doctoral programme is required to notify the university of whether he or she will accept the offered study place or not.
 This notification should be made by filling out and returning a form that is included in the university's letter of acceptance.
 A student accepted to a doctoral programme is required to return the form to the university's Admissions Office by the deadline indicated.
 If the student fails to return the form by the deadline, he or she will lose the study place.
 A new study place can be obtained by re-applying for admission only.

 New doctoral students must accept the study right and then register as a student in the university's Student Services.
 You can find instructions for registration in Kamu.
 Registration for the next academic year must be completed before 15 September through a student information system WebOodi, e-mail or phone (p. +358 29 445 8900).
 Please note that in order to maintain your study right you must register to the university each year.